dapr/proposals/20240917-BR-resiliency-error-code-retries.md

 ```

 ### Example 2:
-In this example, the retry policy will retry **_only_** on gRPC error range 1-15 (inclusive).
+In this example, the retry policy will retry **_only_** on gRPC status code range 1-15 (inclusive).
-However, this policy will not apply to the HTTP errors, and they will be retried according to the default behavior, which is to retry on all errors.
+However, this policy will not apply to the HTTP status codes, and they will be retried according to the default behavior, which is to retry on all errors.

 ```yaml
 apiVersion: dapr.io/v1alpha1